- Lake Oswego Millennium Concert Band. March 3, 2024, 3:00 pm, Lakeridge High School Auditorium, Lake Oswego.

 - British Flute Society – Our European friends from the British Flute Society are offering an online series for their members with periodic (not weekly) episodes called: Masterclass Mondays - guidance on all aspects of playing from top flutists; Technique Tuesdays – top players share their tips; and, Warm-Up Wednesdays - an opportunity to warm-up (live and on-demand) with a range of outstanding flutists.

 - Flute Center of NY: While their Summer Salon Series has passes, keep an eye on this company’s events website, YouTube Channel and Instagram.
 They have been holding concerts with featured artists on Facebook.

 - Miyazawa Online Events: While their summer festival series has passed, some of the individual events and more current events such as special artist interviews can still be found on their YouTube Channel - Miyazawa Flutes.
 This is a good reminder to be on the lookout for outstanding educational and performance opportunities from the flute makers and their performance artists.
 Consider subscribing to the social media and newsletters of this maker and others.

 - Simply Flute – In honor of GPFS’s fall guest artist Paul Edmund-Davies, we remind you here of his web presence www.simplyflute.com: “a platform dedicated to providing instruction and exercises to help flute players of all stages and ages on their respective musical journeys.
 Content for the site is regularly created and updated.
 Subscribers have access to more than 1750 pages of music and text and in excess of 370 performance/teaching videos, all for the price of less than two coffees a month!”

 - Podcasts Galore! – Feeling adventuresome, maybe you want to connect with new flutists, fresh fluting ideas or simply find tidbits of good company and perspective during these more personally and musically isolated times?
 Consider trying some of the podcasts listed on the GPFS Flute Resources webpage.
 Simply scroll down to the Podcast heading and take a look at your options.
-They are all quite different in purpose and tone so try them on for size and maybe pick a favorite one to listen to in 2021!
+They are all quite different in purpose and tone so try them on for size and maybe pick a favorite one to listen to!

 SOME RECORDINGS TO ENJOY